Collaborating

 Guesting - Interviews - Engaging Conversations

-We’re living in an era of choice inflation—a time when the number of decisions we’re expected to make has skyrocketed, while the quality of support for those decisions hasn’t kept up.
-From dating to managing, leading, and personal growth, we’re not just navigating more choices—we’re navigating harder ones, filtered through tools and platforms designed to shape how we think, what we see, and what we choose.
+We’re living in an era of choice inflation—a time when the number of decisions we’re expected to make has skyrocketed, but the quality of support for those decisions hasn’t kept up.
+From dating to leadership to personal growth, we’re not just facing more choices—we’re facing harder ones, filtered through tools and platforms designed to shape how we think, what we see, and what we choose.

-I’m Emily Pabst, a ChoiceTech consultant and coach and founder of Remake The Rules.
-I help people and organizations rethink how they make choices in a world saturated with information and driven by what I call choicetech—the systems, tools, and algorithms that influence, automate, or overwhelm our decisions.
+I’m Emily Pabst, a ChoiceTech consultant and coach and the founder of Remake The Rules.
+I help people and organizations rethink how they make decisions in a world saturated with information and shaped by what I call ChoiceTech—the systems, tools, and algorithms that influence, automate, or overload our choices.

-My work explores how cognitive biases, social influences, and digital systems interact—and how to find agency, alignment, and relief within that complexity.
-I love real, thought-provoking conversations about what it means to be human, make good choices, and stay grounded in the face of noise.
+My work sits at the intersection of cognitive bias, social influence, and digital systems—and asks: How do we stay grounded, intentional, and aligned inside that complexity?
+I love real, thought-provoking conversations about what it means to be human, make good decisions, and resist the pull of noise and default.

-If you're a podcast host, journalist, or creator looking for an insightful and engaging guest, let’s connect.
+If you’re a podcast host, journalist, or creator looking for a guest who brings insight, warmth, and a fresh lens on modern decision-making, let’s connect.

 Find links to my past and upcoming collaborations here.